Ritchie Bros. Auctioneers Incorporated (RBA) Shares Down Despite Recent Market Volatility

 BofA Securities gave a rating of “Neutral” to RBA, setting the target price at $55 in the report published on November 08th of the previous year.

-During the last 5 trading sessions, RBA fell by -3.08%, which changed the moving average for the period of 200-days by -12.22% in comparison to the 20-day moving average, which settled at $58.05.
+During the last 5 trading sessions, RBA rose by +1.14%, which changed the moving average for the period of 200-days by -11.68% in comparison to the 20-day moving average, which settled at $56.91.
 In addition, Ritchie Bros.
-Auctioneers Incorporated saw -8.72% in overturn over a single year, with a tendency to cut further losses.
+Auctioneers Incorporated saw -4.30% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading